 The public was consulted as required by the EMA and its 2012 EIA Regulations (Sections 21 to 24).
 This was done via the two newspapers (New Era and The Namibian) used for this environmental assessment.
-A consultation through a face-to-face meeting with directly affected landowners was planned on more than one occasion but could not take place.
+A consultation through a face-to-face meeting with directly affected landowners whereby they raised concerns and comments on the proposed project activities.

-The issues and concerns traditionally associated with mineral exploration activities formed the basis for this Report and the Draft EMP.
+The issues and concerns raised by the registered I&APs formed the basis for this Report and the Draft EMP.
 The issues were addressed and incorporated into this Report whereby mitigation measures have been provided thereof to avoid and/or minimize their significance on the environmental and social components.
 Most of the potential impacts were found to be of medium-rating significance.
 With the effective implementation of the recommended management and mitigation measures, will particularly see a reduction in the significance of adverse impacts that cannot be avoided completely (from medium rating to low).
 To maintain the desirable rating, the implementation of management and mitigation measures should be monitored by the Proponent directly, or their Environmental Control Officer (ECO) is highly recommended.
 The monitoring of this implementation will not only be done to maintain the reduced impacts' rating or maintain a low rating but to also ensure that all potential impacts identified in this study and other impacts that might arise during implementation are properly identified in time and addressed right away too.